Compare Medicare Bundled Payment Models Side-by-Side

 Bundled Payments for Care Improvement (BPCI) Initiative

 BPCI offers four different voluntary Medicare bundled payment models, numbered 1-4 (Table 1).
 Each model includes a different set of services for an episode of care.
 All episodes in BPCI models are triggered by a hospitalization.
 In models 1-3, CMS reconciles participants’ spending against the “target price” after the episode of care, and in Model 4, CMS makes a prospective payment based on the “target price.”
 Starting October 1, 2018, CMMI will be offering “BPCI Advanced,” which will include additional outpatient clinical episodes, as well as other refinements.

 Comprehensive Care for Joint Replacement (CJR)

-The CJR model is a mandatory model for acute care hospitals in 67 geographic areas.
-This model effectively bundles payment for lower extremity joint (hip and/or knee) replacement episodes across all inpatient hospital services, physician services, post-acute care services, and any readmissions or other related services through 90 days after the initial hospital discharge.
+The CJR model effectively bundles payment for lower extremity joint (hip and/or knee) replacement episodes across all inpatient hospital services, physician services, post-acute care services, and any readmissions or other related services through 90 days after the initial hospital discharge.
 Participants gain financially if actual expenditures for an episode (determined retrospectively) are below the “target price.”
-A CMS proposed rule, published August 17, 2017, would allow participation to be voluntary in 33 of the 67 originally designated mandatory areas, as well as for small and/or rural hospitals in the remaining mandatory areas.
+Originally, the CJR model was mandatory for hospitals in 67 geographic areas, but CMS recently reduced the number of mandatory areas to 34, allowing voluntary participation among hospitals in the remaining 33 areas, as well as for small and/or rural hospitals in all 67 areas.